 When you first start deep breathing, try to breath deeply in for the count of three, hold it for three, and blow it out for three.
 If you can’t get there, try blowing a raspberry and see how that makes you feel, or pretend like you are blowing up a balloon or you are the water coming out of a faucet, shhhhhhhh.

 Once you can focus on your breathing a little deeper, try in for 5, hold for 5 and out through your mouth for 7.
 The more you practice, the better your focus will become and you can get more benefit from it.
 Focus on how your body feels when you are breathing deeply.
 It does make a ton of difference.

-There are so many other things that can relax your body, try some of these and see what works for you.
+There are so many other things that can relax your body and practice self care, try some of these and see what works for you.

 Exercise is a great stress reliever and mood booster.
 Walking is the best movement for all kinds of things.
 Try a nice peaceful walk or a full-on sprint walk and see how it makes you feel.
 You get a ton of mental clarity from movement.
 You can also try lifting weights, swimming, or anything else that makes you feel better.

 Dancing is a great stress reliever for me.
 I can’t dance, not even a little.
 But I enjoy it.
 I dance for my kids.
 I do interpretive dances for them and even though I look like a buffoon and have zero skill, they love it.
 They clap, it’s fun for all of us.

 Watching dance can be super relaxing as well.
 But add some type of dance into your life.
 You won’t be sorry.
 Dance in the street, dance in the mirror, dance with a partner or dance alone.
 It doesn’t matter, just move.

 Stretching is another movement that is wonderful for stress reduction.
 Just 5 minutes a day of stretching can change your whole perspective.
 And help you with flexibility too.